-“Omnichannel” and “Multichannel” are words that are often used interchangeably.
-In reality, however, they create two very different customer experiences.
-Multichannel approaches tend to be very siloed.
+“Omnichannel” and “Multichannel” are words that are often used interchangeably to describe customer service and contact centers.
+In reality, however, they create two very different customer support experiences.
+Multichannel contact center approaches tend to be very siloed.
 Take, for example, a customer who emails a company with a question about her order.
 She then wants to ask a clarifying question about the return policy over the phone.
-A multichannel experience means that this customer will get two, separate interactions.
+A multichannel contact center experience means that this customer will get two, separate interactions.
 The agent responding to her question about the return policy will not address her previous issue with her order.
 And how could they?
 If this agent only handles phone calls and sees nothing else, they can only respond to the present issue.
 If, on the other hand, this agent could see that she had emailed earlier about her order, the agent can ask her about her order, if it arrived and if it was satisfactory.
 This latter example is the power of an omnichannel customer experience.

 In other words, multichannel customer touchpoints don’t “talk to each other” throughout the customer’s journey.
 In contrast, an omnichannel customer experience does exactly the opposite—it removes the silos, enabling customers to have multiple touchpoints with brands while maintaining the same conversation.

-The obvious difference between omnichannel and multichannel customer experience is the barriers that customers might face in a multichannel strategy.
+The obvious difference between omnichannel and multichannel contact centers is the barriers that customers might face in a multichannel strategy.
 The multichannel platform presents barriers that can cause customers frustration.
 Omnichannel communication enables customers to experience seamless interaction with a brand and that otherwise exists with multichannel platforms.

 Why is it Important to Provide an Omnichannel Customer Experience?